Get more great content

 9. The sun delivers more energy to earth in one hour than humanity consumes over one entire year.

 10. The amount of solar energy that reaches certain panels can be affected by multiple things.
 These include geographic location - more solar energy reaches locations closer to the equator, time of year, more solar energy reaches certain locations on earth depending on the seasons, time of day, azimuth, the compass direction that the panels are facing, and tilt – the degree to which the panels are tilted.

 11. A typical solar system has three parts, panels, batteries, and an inverter.

 12. An inverter is used to convert energy from a direct current to an alternating current.

-14. Solar panels reduce electricity coasts even without all of the tax incentives and rebate programs that are available.
+14. Solar panels reduce electricity costs even without all of the tax incentives and rebate programs that are available.

 15. Solar panels can be used to power homes, buildings, calculators, and even space crafts.

 We believe that everyone should have the ability to support and spread clean energy.
 So we created a new way for people to take action.
 It's a pretty simple idea.
 Through an innovative solar financing model, these nonprofits immediately save on their electricity costs.
 As these organizations pay us back, we reinvest the money into more solar projects in communities across the country.
 This creates a revolving fund for solar energy that continually perpetuates itself building more and more solar.
 It's a pay-it-forward model for solar energy.
 We call it the Solar Seed Fund.
 Spread clean energy and make a tax-deductible donation to the Solar Seed Fund.